ireneorichie/docs/serving/accessing-logs.md

 1. Access Kibana through your browser by navigating to http://localhost:8001/api/v1/namespaces/knative-monitoring/services/kibana-logging/proxy/app/kibana.

-   Note: It might take a minute or two for proxy to work.
+   Note: It might take a minute for the proxy server to start.

-### Configuring index patterns
+### 2. Configuring index patterns

-You need to set index patterns in Kibana that identify indices in Elasticsearch.
+Before you can use Kibana, you need to configure and specify index patterns that identify the indices in Elasticsearch.
 After index patterns are initially configured, you only need perform this step when you want to add or modify patterns.

 For Knative, you should create index patterns for the following indices: